 - Client testimonials: Customer testimonials and reviews can be shown on-site at the end of the funnel, or they can be transformed into a series of newsletters and emails.

 - Fourth Stage of the Funnel – Action

-After a lot of pitching, demo delivery, and follow-ups, it’s difficult to see your leads jump out of the sales funnel without paying.
+After many pitching, demo delivery, and follow-ups, it isn’t easy to see your leads jump out of the sales funnel without paying.
 When this happens, the only thing you can do is go over the leads from stage 2 again.
 Furthermore, concentrating on those who are going to become consumers.

 Now is the moment to make the finest offer possible to convert those leads into clients.

 Congratulations, your leads have made it to the bottom of the funnel and have become customers.
 However, this isn’t the final step in the process.
 Thank your customers for doing business with you.
 Request their feedback and assure them that you are still available to assist them in the future.

 Let’s take a look at some of the most effective forms of conversion funnels used by some well-known businesses in their field.

 When a customer visits Netflix’s home page, they are greeted with an intriguing offer to get the whole streaming service’s content for free for 30 days!
 Also, it’s safe to say that the ability to cancel your trial at any moment without having to pay is a nice bonus.

 The user’s attention is drawn to the conversion funnel right away.
 Of course, Netflix is a globally recognized brand.
 Its goodwill works to its advantage – but that’s precisely why they keep their conversion funnel simple, with only the bare minimum of information required to persuade consumers to convert.